 When thinking about your employee communications strategy, it’s helpful to take a step back and look at the big picture.
 Whether you currently have a strategy in place, or you’re just starting out, there’s always room for improvement.
-Ask yourself if there are any areas in your employee communications strategy that are missing or could be stronger.
+Ask yourself if there are any areas in your employee communications plan that are missing or could be stronger.
 Could you improve employee engagement and connect better to your workforce?

 Internal communications calendars are extremely useful.
 They are inclusive, thoughtful, informational and fun.
 Plus, they allow you to be more organised, and who doesn’t like that?
 Throughout this post, I’ll walk you through some basics for outlining your internal communications calendar, share examples of themed communication initiatives, and effectively pair your employee communications strategy with recognition efforts.